eComputerTips is reader-supported. When you buy through links on our site, we may earn a small commission without any additional cost to you.

 Sometimes this step is important in order to change some BIOS configurations.
 You will be denied access to configuration-related information once the password is set and you don’t know the password.

 Unlock a bios lock on desktop PCs is a very common practice these days, as several people are going for second-hand system and the previous owners don’t give the password-related information to the new buyers.
-Check out our best desktop computer brand list.

 The most commonly known method of unlocking a BIOS lock is to disconnect the cables and remove the motherboard battery for a few minutes.

 However, there are other ways to accomplish the same task.
 If there is a CMOS Jumper on your computer motherboard, clear it.